ARCCA/intro-to-machine-learning-applications/_episodes/04-keras-tensorflow-mnist-dataset.md

 ## Validation
-As we did with in our previous machine learning models, it is very useful to measure the degree of confidence we should have in our model by comparing the its predictions on data for which we know the real values.
+As we did with in our previous machine learning models, it is very useful to measure the degree of confidence we should have in our model by comparing its predictions on data for which we know the real values.
 For this we use our test dataset:
 ~~~
 test_loss, test_acc = network.evaluate(test_images,test_labels)